 The Honours program includes coursework components designed to develop your knowledge and understanding of contemporary art and to introduce you to higher level research skills.
 The work produced by Bachelor of Visual Arts (Honours) students at SCA is also strongly featured in the annual SCA Undergraduate Degree Show.

-To qualify for admission to the Bachelor of Visual Arts (Honours) you must complete the requirements of the Bachelor of Visual Arts or equivalent degree from a recognised institution with a weighted average mark (using the Honours WAM formula) across intermediate and senior units of at least 65; and have graduated from the degree no more than three years prior to commencement of the honours course.
+To qualify for admission to the Bachelor of Visual Arts (Honours) you must complete the requirements of the Bachelor of Visual Arts or equivalent degree from a recognised institution with a weighted average mark (using the Honours WAM formula) across intermediate and senior units of at least 65.

-You are also required to submit a portfolio* of your recent artwork and a project proposal.
-Please click here to apply.
+You are also required to submit a portfolio* of your recent artwork and a research proposal.
+Apply online.

 Your portfolio should reflect your recent art practice and demonstrate the level of proficiency expected of an Honours applicant.
 Please submit up to ten (10) examples of your work to date.
 Your portfolio can include: